adamtwynn/p5js_sketch/README.md

 ## index.js (example)
 `function setup()` The setup function is called when the program is first run.
 In my example, this is used to initialise the canvas and graphics area as well as create a new instance of the particle class stored in particle.js.

 `function draw()` The draw function is called repeatedly throughout the run time of the program.
 In my example, it is used to repeatedly call the draw method inside of the class particle which the parameter g which is a value returned by the createGraphics() function.
 This is therefore used to display different positions of each ellipse.
-This is also where I have included the code the sketch a 3d cube, where the sketch drawn with createGraphics() is used as the texture to each face.
+This is also where I have included the code to sketch a 3d cube, where the sketch drawn with createGraphics() is used as the texture for each face.

 `function mouseClicked()` and `function mouseDragged()`.
 The mouseClicked() function is called after a mouse button has been pressed and then released.
 The mouseDragged() function is called after a mouse has been pressed and is moved before it is released.